Wowowillie

-Wowowillie is a Philippine noontime variety show aired by TV5.
-The show premiered on January 26, 2013, and was broadcast live from TV5's Delta Studio in Quezon City, with its main host and producer, Willie Revillame.
-The show earned the distinction of being the only noontime program to have a Strong Parental Guidance rating from the MTRCB, which was imposed due to the dancers' provocative outfits.
+Wowowillie is a Philippine television variety show broadcast by TV5.
+Hosted by Willie Revillame, it aired from January 26 to October 12, 2013.
+The show earned the distinction of being the only noontime program to have a Strong Parental Guidance (SPG) rating from the MTRCB, which was imposed due to the dancers' provocative outfits.

-In September 2013, Revillame admitted in an interview that the show's ratings "fell below expectations", and contemplated on a possible cancellation.
-The show aired its final episode on October 12, 2013, nearly 9 months after its debut.
+Revillame admitted in an interview in September 2013 that the show's ratings "fell below expectations" and contemplated on a possible cancellation.
+The show aired its final episode on October 12, 2013, nearly nine months after its debut.
+Wil To Win later premiered in 2024.

 History

 Revillame's previous show Wil Time Bigtime ended its run on January 5, 2013, as he announced in late 2012, and moved to the noontime slot under the title Wowowillie.
 It premiered on January 26, 2013, to coincide with the host's birthday the day after.

 Cancellation

 Citing competition from rival variety shows It's Showtime and Eat Bulaga!, TV5 confirmed Revillame's announcement expressing his intent on cancelling Wowowillie and focusing on other commitments, as the show struggled to gain a significant audience share.

 On October 12, 2013, Wowowillie aired its final episode, with Revillame bidding farewell to his audience and crew in a speech.
 No further plans were announced regarding a possible replacement to the program.
 In 2020, TV5 announces its new noontime variety show Lunch Out Loud as blocktimer program between its affiliate Cignal Entertainment and Brightlight Productions of Albee Benitez as replacement for Wowowillie.